ckornell/drupal8ci/README.md

 ## Basic usage (local)

-The default image `8.7` include Drupal core with Chromium, a variant `8.7-selenium` include Selenium server standalone chrome.
+The default image `8.7-drupal` include Drupal core with Google Chrome.

-Tag `8.8` rely on current Drupal `8.8.x-dev` version.
+Tag `8.8-drupal` rely on current Drupal `8.8.x-dev` version.

 Variants `no-drupal` are used for a project including a Drupal template from a `composer.json`.